DigiconCorp/GSA_Agile/Install.md

 <br>

 <br>
-<strong>To install the application, ssh login to your Ubuntu Server and run the following commands.
+<strong>To install the application, ssh login to your Ubuntu Server or Docker Container running Ubuntu and run the following commands.
 The install script will download all necessary files from this repository and install the application and the railo server.</strong>
 <br>
 sudo wget -O install.sh https://raw.githubusercontent.com/DigiconCorp/GSA_Agile/master/src/install.sh
 <br>